Juno winners the Beaches reflect on travelling Canada as an all-female rock band - Red Deer Advocate

 He suggested if they were unhappy with their careers, only they could make a change.

-“We came back to Toronto and went through this period of self-growth,” she adds.
+“We came back to Toronto and went through this period of self-growth,” Kylie adds.

-The band renamed themselves the Beaches, added a new drummer, and began writing music they felt confident about.
+The band renamed themselves the Beaches, added their keyboardist, and began writing music they felt confident about.
 Those recordings attracted Emily Haines and Jimmy Shaw of Metric who offered to produce their debut, “Late Show,” inspired by their experiences growing up in the Toronto neighbourhood where they draw their name.

 The album is packed with declarations of independence that often sound like rebuttles to songs male rockers have been performing for decades.
 Many pull in gender dynamics with lyrics that clearly proclaim the Beaches are eager to share their female perspective.